Sundaraiah-YR/Bike_Share_Metrics/README.md

 ## End-to-End Data Analysis Project
 - Get the dataset from kaggle
 - Explore the data in Excel
-- Load the data into SQL Server
+- Load the data into SQL Database
-- Clean the data with SQL
+- Develop SQL queries
-- Test the data with SQL
+- Connect Power BI to your database
 - Visualize the data in Power BI
 - Generate the findings based on the insights
 - Publish the data to GitHub Pages